-If the person is to receive NHS funded nursing care as part of the placement, Hull CCG and the NHS body delivering the care must agree the placement prior to it being made.
-If a need for nursing care arises subsequently, the agreement of Hull CCG is not legally required, but it is good practice to make every effort to obtain it.
+If the person is to receive NHS funded nursing care as part of the placement, the Integrated Care Board (ICB) and the NHS body delivering the care must agree the placement prior to it being made.
+If a need for nursing care arises subsequently, the agreement of the ICB is not legally required, but it is good practice to make every effort to obtain it.
 Discussions must take place with them as they will be responsible for funding the nursing care element of any out of area or cross border placement.

 Discussions should also take place with the host authority about any assistance Hull City Council may seek with regard to the ongoing management of the placement.
 Some responsibilities (for example the duty to review) cannot be delegated, but Hull City Council may wish to seek assistance with some of the day to day practicalities of managing the placement, for example initial crisis response or gathering information.

 When the placement is confirmed, Hull City Council should notify the host authority of this in writing, detailing any agreements which have been made regarding day to day support to be given by the host authority, who should acknowledge receipt of this, also in writing.

 If it seems likely that someone placed out of area may need to be subject to Deprivation of Liberty, it is the responsibility of the placing authority to make and monitor the order.
 As with all such orders, it should seek to place the least amount of restriction on a person and should be for the shortest possible time and should be fully documented.
 See Deprivation of Liberty Safeguards.